Where to collect fly agarics: tips for beginners

 Where do fly agarics grow

 Most often, the red fly agaric (Amanita muscaria) is found in mixed and coniferous forests, especially under birches, pines, spruces and firs.
 This mushroom forms a symbiosis with the roots of trees, therefore you can find it right next to them.
 Pay attention to mossy soil, fallen leaves, forest edges or clearings with soft lighting.
 After rain, fly agarics grow especially actively - 2-3 days after precipitation, you can find the freshest specimens in the forest.
+Because the mushroom is mycorrhizal, the presence of the right host trees is one of the strongest location clues you have: no birch, pine, or spruce nearby usually means no fly agaric either.

 When to collect

 The season for collecting fly agarics usually lasts from July to mid-October, with a peak in August-September.
 The best time of day is in the morning, when the mushrooms are still fresh and the sun is just starting to warm the ground.
 In the morning, it is easier to notice the red caps among the dew, and there is less chance of coming across damaged specimens.
+Cooler, damp spells after rain tend to trigger the heaviest flushes, so planning a trip a couple of days after a good rainfall — rather than during a dry stretch — dramatically improves your odds of finding fresh, intact caps.

 How to choose a quality fly agaric